Oriented discrepancy of Hamilton cycles: Unbalanced Hamilton cycles in Dirac graphs

 We remark that \cref{lem:vertex-disjoint good diamonds} is optimal in the following sense.
 Consider the complete $n$-vertex tripartite graph $G=(A\cup B\cup C,E)$ where $|A|=k-1$ and $|B|,|C|$ are nearly equal.
 It is not hard to check that $G$ has $n^2/4+\Theta(kn)$ edges but at most $k-1$ vertex-disjoint diamonds.

 The last ingredient in the proof of Theorem \ref{thm:Dirac} is the following lemma due to P\'osa. \begin{lemma}[\cite{Pos63}] Let $t \geq 0$ and let $G$ be a graph with $n$ vertices and minimum degree at least $\frac{n+t}{2}$.
-Let $E \subseteq E(G)$ be the edge-set of a path-forest of size at most $t$.
+Let $E \subseteq E(G)$ be the edge-set of a path forest\footnote{A path forest is a forest in which every connected component is a path.} of size at most $t$.
 Then there exists a Hamilton cycle in $G$ which uses all edges in $E$. \end{lemma}